Pink-Crab/Perique_Plugin_Life_Cycle/README.md

 ## Change Log ##
-* 1.0.0 - Updated for Perique V2 and implements the new Module system.
+* 2.0.0 - Updated for Perique V2 and implements the new Module system.
+* 1.0.0 - *skipped*
 * 0.2.1 - Updated dev dependencies and GH pipeline.
 * 0.2.0 - Improved the handling of Uninstall events and updated all dev dependencies.
 * 0.1.1 - Added get_app() to main controller